Estimate Time6 min

 The financial planning process can help illustrate what is at stake and identify some of the key questions to ask when considering the timing of your retirement.

 To demonstrate, let's look at a hypothetical couple, Bob and Kathy.
 Bob and Kathy decide to meet with a financial professional from Fidelity to review their options as they begin to discuss when to stop working.
 Fidelity and other financial companies offer a number of online tools for guidance as well as access to financial professionals.
-Bob and Kathy have a dedicated Fidelity advisor named Dylan as part of their relationship with the company.
+Bob and Kathy have a dedicated Fidelity professional named Dylan as part of their relationship with the company.
 The couple would like to retire early enough to travel extensively and keep active, but they don't want to risk sacrificing their lifestyle.

 When they meet with Dylan, he explains the basic planning process: First they will discuss Bob and Kathy's goals, then review the couple's current situation, and then Dylan will review the potential financial impact of a few different options.